gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 ### menuconfig

+The `menuconfig` command opens the menuconfig editor.
-Opens the menuconfig editor, which allows you to view and edit config values and view help text. menuconfig runs in CLI.
+This editor allows you to view and edit config values and view help text. `menuconfig` runs in the CLI.

 ```bash
 scons menuconfig gem5_build
 ```

-If is successful, the CLI will look like this
+If is successful, the CLI will look like this:

 ![](/assets/img/kconfig/menuconfig.png)

-To view help text, for example, USE_ARM_ISA, will look like this
+The user can use the arrow keys to navigate the menu, and the enter key to select a menu item.
+The user can also use the space bar to select or deselect an option.
+The user can also use the search function to find a specific option.
+The user can also use the `?` key to view help text for a specific option.
+Below is a screenshot of the help text for the `USE_ARM_ISA` option:

 ![](/assets/img/kconfig/menuconfig_details.png)